 1) Open Subtext on the student’s iPad and log in with the holding account.
 (If the app opens directly to the student’s account, tap LOGOUT

-2) Your purchased book will automatically appear on the holding account’s bookshelf.
-Tap READ IT
+2) Your purchased book will automatically appear on the holding account’s library.
+Tap DOWNLOAD BOOK

-to download the full book and open it.
+to download the full book and READ IT

 in the upper-left corner to return to the bookshelf.
 Then tap LOGOUT